 Eliot Falls Cape York tour Sunset from Siesia, Cape York tour Twin Falls Cape York Tour

-Day 4 – At 8 am depart by fast cat ferry for the 1 hour 10 min ride to Thursday Island, passing Friday and seeing Wednesday Islands enroute.
+Day 4 – Returning to Siesia, the “Gateway to the Torres Strait”.we take the fast cat ferry for the 1 hour 10 min ride to Thursday Island, passing Friday and seeing Wednesday Islands enroute.
 Thursday Island is known as Waiben, meaning ‘no water or place of no water’.
 In 1877, TI was an administrative centre for the Torres Strait Islands established by the Queensland Government.
 In the early days over 1000 Japanese pearl divers were operating here.
 In 1880, Thursday Island acted as a defence post for Australia and old canons remain on the Island.
 On TI, a 1 hour island tour is included, highlighting local history and landmarks, then free time to enjoy the Torres Strait Islander cultural centre, and pearl, souvenir or window shopping.
 After lunch, (own cost) the return ferry departs at 2:30 from Engineers Wharf, arriving approximately 3:40.
 Enjoy free time this afternoon till dinner.
 Optionally, from Thursday Island your can join the Horn Island tour which visits WWII sites including a WWII museum.
 This tour also meets the last & only return ferry, and does not give time to look around Thursday Island.
-If you choose, you can overnight here and join us early next morning (additional cost) BD Overnight Punsand Bay Resort, Barmaga, Cape York
+If you choose, you can overnight on Thursday Island and join us early next morning (additional cost) BD Overnight Punsand Bay Resort, Barmaga, Cape York

 Day 5 – Heading south we visit the WWII aircraft wrecks of Bamaga, and skirt the Jardine River National Park, take the Jardine River crossing then a rest stop at Fruit Bat Falls and Elliot Falls and a swim at Twin Falls.
-We visit the beach at Captain Billy’s Landing located on the east coast, and arrive Moreton Telegraph Station for a few yarns, a great meal and overnight.
+We head for one of the few access points on the east coast of Cape York, to visit the beach at Captain Billy’s Landing located on the east coast.
+This is a remote and off the tourist trail location, and gives a unique perspective of the real Cape York.
+We return and arrive at Moreton Telegraph Station for a few yarns, a great meal and overnight.
 BLD

-Lakefield NationalPark Billy’s Landing Cape York View – The Top
+Lakefield NationalPark Billy’s Landing Cape York View – The Tip

 Day 7 – Cooktown to Cairns via the Bloomfield Track & Daintree Rainforests.
 The Daintree Rainforest encompasses an area of approximately 1,200 square kilometres, from the Daintree River north to Cooktown and west to the Great Divide, representing the single largest block of tropical rainforest in Australia.
 The area protected under World Heritage listing covers an area of approximately 12,000 square kilometres, stretching from Townsville to Cooktown 75 per cent of which is tropical rainforest, an area equivalent to about the size of Sydney.
 We explore and discover the magic of rainforests on our Daintree Rainforest Discovery centre walk.